Articles from January 2013

 East Los Angeles, Food, Headline, Recipe, Stories »

 The somber cafeteria at White Memorial Hospital in Boyle Heights is perhaps the last place in Los Angeles you would expect to find Aquiles Chavez, the high profile, Mexican celebrity chef that has his own show on the Utilisima network (Mexico’s equivalent to the Food Network).
-But the Mexico City-born chef that sports dreadlocks and a handlebar mustache was called to duty in the battle against obesity and diabetes awareness in East Los Angeles.
+But the Mexico City-born chef that sports dreadlocks and

 Do you know who works on Sonic Trace?
 Check out who we are and what we’ve done.